ktkt9898/Warmup-Project-Magic-Squares/README.md

 in the row, column, forward diagonal lines, and reverse diagonal lines all sum to the same value.

-# INCLUDED FILES:
+# INCLUDED FILES AND FOLDERS:
-MagicSquare.java - source file
+Testing Files - to be used in conjunction with the MagicSquaresTest.java file MagicSquare.java - source file
 MagicSquareDriver.java - source file
-MagicSquareInterface.java - interface file for methods in MagicSquare.java
+MagicSquareInterface.java - interface file for method functionality in MagicSquare.java
-MagicSquareTester.java - tester file to ensure program runs properly PLAN.md - planning and brainstorming file
+MagicSquaresTest.java - tester file to ensure program runs properly PLAN.md - planning and brainstorming file
 README.md - this file